 The pandemic’s influence seems to be never-ending.
 Beyond the financial instability and the stress COVID-19 has caused, it has also had a significant impact on how we sleep.
 According to a recent study, 58% of respondents are unhappy with their current sleeping habits.
 40% said their quality of sleep has gone down since the start of the pandemic.

 COVID-19 has caused an uptick in cases of insomnia, and studies show it likely is having long-term effects on the nervous system.
-But these interruptions in sleep go far beyond just being anxious about the virus.
+But these interruptions in sleep go far beyond just being anxious about the virus or the changes in routine.
 People are experiencing sleep problems pre-, during and post-infection.

 In fact, the issues with sleep are so prevalent that neurologists have taken to calling it “COVID-somnia.”
 Despite the fact that the coronavirus is proving to have long-term implications on our sleeping patterns, healthy sleeping habits may just prove to be the key to beating it.
 Researchers are now suggesting that melatonin in particular could block the spread of COVID-19.